Resources to support pet ownership

 Decompression Tips for New Dogs

 Bringing a new pet into a new environment can be stressful to everyone (humans, current pets, new pet, etc).
 It is important to give time and space to all pets in the environment - to allow them to decompress.
 This helps them learn about the new situation and environment without having to react.
 They can become more comfortable and aware of what will be expected from them.
 This article talks about fostering but is just as important to adopters and even those who have multiple resident dogs that aren't getting along.

-Have lots of high value treats (diced up chicken, string cheese) both dogs are getting high rewards every few seconds.
+-Have lots of high value treats (diced up chicken, string cheese) and make sure both dogs are getting high rewards every few seconds.

 -Create distance between dogs if you sense tension or hard stares are building.

 Positive Crate Training

 Click HERE for a Guide to Positive Crate Training.

 Female/Female Dog Households: